Lawrence Ferlinghetti: Political engagement

 Soon after settling in San Francisco in 1951, Ferlinghetti met the poet Kenneth Rexroth, whose concepts of philosophical anarchism influenced his political development.
 He self-identified as a philosophical anarchist, regularly associated with other anarchists in North Beach, and sold Italian anarchist newspapers at the City Lights Bookstore.
 While Ferlinghetti said he was "an anarchist at heart", he conceded that the world would need to be populated by "saints" in order for pure anarchism to be lived practically.
 Hence he espoused what can be achieved by Scandinavian-style democratic socialism.

-On January 14, 1967, he was a featured presenter at the Gathering of the tribes "Human Be-In," which drew tens of thousands of people and launched San Francisco's "Summer of Love."
-In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+In the early 1960s, Ferlinghetti was a supporter of the Fair Play for Cuba Committee.
+On January 14, 1967, he was a featured presenter at the Gathering of the tribes "Human Be-In," which drew tens of thousands of people and launched what would become known as San Francisco's "Summer of Love".
+In 1968, Ferlinghetti signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to pay his Federal income tax as a protest against the Vietnam War.

-In 1998, in his inaugural address as Poet Laureate of San Francisco, Ferlinghetti urged San Franciscans to vote to remove a portion of the earthquake-damaged Central Freeway and replace it with a boulevard.
-"What destroys the poetry of a city?
-Automobiles destroy it, and they destroy more than the poetry.
-All over America, all over Europe in fact, cities and towns are under assault by the automobile, are being literally destroyed by car culture.
-But cities are gradually learning that they don't have to let it happen to them.
-Witness our beautiful new Embarcadero!
-And in San Francisco right now we have another chance to stop Autogeddon from happening here.
-Just a few blocks from here, the ugly Central Freeway can be brought down for good if you vote for Proposition E on the November ballot."